rishi9504/React-Javascript-Projects/UltimateReactCourseFiles/reactInterviewMerge.md

 ---

-### 🔹 Core React Concepts
-1. What is React?
-2. What is the history behind React’s evolution?
-3. What are the major features of React?
-4. What is JSX and why is it used in React?
-5. What is the difference between a React Element and a Component?
-6. How do you create components in React?
-7. What are the differences between functional and class components?
-8. When should you use a class component over a function component?

----

-### 🔹 React State & Props
-9. What is state in React?
-10. What are props in React?
-11. What is the difference between state and props?
-12. How do you manage state in function vs class components?

----

-### 🔹 React Hooks
-13. What are React Hooks and why were they introduced?
-14. What are the most commonly used React Hooks?
-15. How does `useEffect` work and how is it similar to lifecycle methods?
-16. When would you use `useReducer` instead of `useState`?
-17. What is the difference between `useMemo` and `useCallback`?
-18. What are the rules of Hooks?

----

-### 🔹 Performance Optimization
-19. What is a Pure Component in React?
-20. How does `React.memo` work?
-21. How does `useCallback` help with performance?
-22. How can you optimize rendering large lists in React?
-23. What is virtualization and how is it implemented in React (e.g., react-window)?

----

-### 🔹 React Internals
-24. What is the Virtual DOM in React?
-25. How does the reconciliation process work in React?
-26. What is React Fiber and how does it improve reconciliation?

----

-### 🔹 Lists and Keys
-27. Why are keys important in React lists?
-28. What are common mistakes when using keys in React?
-29. Why should you avoid using index as a key?

----

-### 🔹 Design Patterns & Best Practices
-30. What is the unidirectional data flow in React?
-31. How do you handle component reusability and composition in React?
-32. What are some common performance pitfalls in React apps?

----
+What is React?
+What is the history behind react evolution?
+What are the major features of React?
+What is JSX?
+What is the difference between element and component?
+How do you create components in React?
+What is the difference betweeen functional and class components?
+What are react hooks?
+When should you use a Class component over a Function Component?
+What are Pure components?
+What is state in React?
+What are Props in React?
+How does Reconciliation work in React?
+Whay was React Fiber introduced?
+How does React Fiber work?
+What are keys in React and why are they important?
+What is the React Virtual DOM?
+How does the Virtual DOM work?
+How does the Virtual DOM improves performance?
+How useReducer differs from useState in react?
+What is React.memo?
+Why React.memo matters in lists?
+What are controlled and uncontrolled components in React?
+How to optimize performance in large scale react apps?
+A refresher on React Fiber.
+What is code splitting in React?
+How does it work?
+When and when not to use useCallback and useMemo?
+When to use context api vs redux?
+What is the difference between Redux Toolkit and traditional Redux?
+What is Zustand?
+How do you structure a scalable React application?
+What is the container-presentational pattern in react?
+What is a higher order component?
+How do Render Props compare to HOCs?
+What are Portals in React and when would you use them?
+How do you prevent unnecessary renders in React?
+What is React Profiler?
+How does lazy loading work in React?
+What is the difference between debounce and throttle in event handling?
+How do you optimize React applications for SEO?
+How do you test a react component?

 ## What is React?